 - 1. The student requests the Tutor Request Form from the CASPN Admission Specialist. - 2.
-After the student completes the Tutor Request Form, contact is made with an available CASPN tutor by the Nurse Administrator within 24 hours of the request.
-Students may not request a specific tutor. - 3.
+After the student completes the Tutor Request Form, contact is made with an available CASPN tutor by the Nurse Administrator within 24 hours of the request. - 3.
 CASPN students requesting tutor assistance receive a copy of the tutoring policy to ensure they are aware that tutoring service is provided free of charge.
 However, if the planned tutor meeting is canceled, students will be charged \$10 for each missed tutoring session. - 4.
-Within 24 hours of each session with the student, the designated tutor will complete a detailed progress report of each session and send it to the CASPN Nurse Administrator. - 5.
+Within 24 hours of each session with the student, the designated tutor will complete a detailed progress report of each session and send it to the Nurse Administrator. - 5.
 After tutoring sessions, the student will submit the Tutoring Evaluation Form.

 As a general rule, telephone tutoring will not be allowed.
-A rare exception occurs but must be approved by the CASPN Nurse Administrator.
+A rare exception occurs but must be approved by the Nurse Administrator.